 - Envisioning wicked problems as possibilities that can be transformed into innovative solutions that customers and clients value and cherish

-3. Leader as connector and connected
+3. Leader as a connector and connected

 - Confidently, courageously and compassionately creates connections, and networks across differing and diverse teams, business units, fields and multiple disciplines